 If the owner of a property disagrees with the value on the Annual Notice of Assessment, they have 45 days from the date on the Notice of Assessment to file an appeal.
 The owner can appeal on the basis of taxability (i.e., the owner believes the property should be exempt from taxation), value, or values being assessed non-uniformly.

 Further tools for researching residential and commercial property can also be found on the Tax Assessor's web pages.

-Once you file an appeal, an appraiser will review your appeal.
-The appraiser may accept your proposed value, decide on a new value, or determine no further change is needed.
-If the staff determines a change is not warranted, the Board of Assessors must automatically certify your appeal to the Board of Equalization, Hearing Officer, Arbitrator, or Superior Court depending on your selected appeal process.
-If the staff determines a change is warranted, you will be notified in writing or via email of the new proposed value and will receive an additional 30-day review period.
-If you accept the proposed value, your appeal will be closed.
-If you do not accept the new County proposal, your appeal will be certified to your previously selected appeal process.
+Once the property owner has filed an appeal, a member of the appraisal staff will review it.
+An appraiser may accept the owner’s proposed value, decide on a new value, or determine no further change is needed.
+If the appraisal staff determines that a change is not warranted, the Board of Assessors will certify your appeal to the Clerk of Courts for a hearing.
+If the appraiser determines a change is warranted, the property owner will be notified in writing of the new proposed value.
+The property owner then has no more than 30 days in which to reply that they accept or reject the newly proposed value.
+If the property owner accepts the new proposed value, the appeal will be closed.
+If the property owner rejects the new proposed value, the Board of Assessors will certify your appeal to the Clerk of Courts for a hearing.
 Failing to respond in 30 days is treated as an acceptance of the most recent proposed decision by the County and the appeal will be closed.

 The Tax Assessor’s Office is located on the first floor of the Gwinnett Justice and Administration Center, located at 75 Langley Drive in Lawrenceville.
 If we can assist with additional questions, please contact us by phone or email, Monday through Friday from 8:00am to 5:00pm.